top of page

 Our Speech:

 3. Never criticize the officials or coaches.
 These people represent the authority figure, the “boss”, the parent, the teacher and the “Law”.
-If you are “bad mouthing” your children’s coaches or officials you cannot expect him or her to play for or respect these people.
-Obedience to authority is not optional and is not predicated on whether or not you agree with it.
+If you are “bad mouthing” your children’s coaches or officials, you cannot expect him or her to play for or respect these people.
+Obedience to authority is not optional and is not predicated on whether you agree with it.
 All authority is God-given and disobedience to authority is disobedience to God.

 4. Insist that your students address the coach and the officials with respect.
 They should call their coaches Coach or Mr., Miss, or Mrs. They should address the officials with “Yes, Sir” or “Yes, Ma’am” You should use these titles as well in the presence of your students or when referring to the coach or officials.